David Blough

-David Marshall Blough (born July 31, 1995) is an American football quarterback who is currently a free agent.
-He was Purdue's backup quarterback in 2015 and led the Boilermakers to a win against Nebraska.
-As a redshirt sophomore in 2016, he started 12 games and earned Academic All-Big Ten honors.
-Blough was selected by ESPN.com as the thirty-fifth best high school quarterback.
-He signed with the Cleveland Browns as an undrafted free agent at the conclusion of the 2019 NFL Draft.

-Following an injury to Lions starter Matthew Stafford and backup quarterback Jeff Driskel during the 2019 season, Blough assumed the starting role for the final five games of the Lions' 2019 season.
+David Marshall Blough (born July 31, 1995) is an American professional football coach and former quarterback who is the assistant quarterbacks coach for the Washington Commanders of the National Football League (NFL).
+He played college football for the Purdue Boilermakers and signed with the Cleveland Browns as an undrafted free agent in 2019.
+Following an injury to Matthew Stafford and Jeff Driskel, Blough started the final five games of the Detroit Lions' 2019 season.
+He is married to Colombian-American hurdler Melissa Gonzalez.

-Early years
+Early life

-Blough was born in 1995 in Carrollton, Texas.
+Blough was born on July 31, 1995, in Carrollton, Texas.
 His mother, LuAnn Blough is a cancer survivor and a graduate of Vanderbilt University.
 Blough is the youngest of three brothers; his elder brothers are Matthew and Daniel.

 Blough played high school football for Creekview High School in Carrollton, Texas.
 As a high-school athlete, he was being recruited by Purdue, Memphis, and New Mexico State after a junior season in which he completed 56 percent of his passes for 1,777 yards and 17 touchdowns against just three interceptions.
 He also ran for 244 yards and six scores.

 Blough was rated as the seventh-best pocket passer quarterback in the class of 2014, according to ESPN during The Opening rankings, but was later rated as the thirty-fifth best pocket passer.
 Other ratings services also had Blough in their class of 2014 rankings: 19 by Rivals.com and 26 by Scout.com following his reclassification.
-Blough appeared in the 2013 Elite 11, where he had an early lead as the camp's MVP; however, he ended up losing to Sean White.
+Blough participated in the 2013 Elite 11 quarterback skills competition.

 College career

-Commitment and redshirt season
+2014

 In May 2013, Blough received a scholarship offer, and verbally committed to play college football at Purdue University following his visit on June 15, 2013.
 On December 16, 2013, he signed his National Letter of Intent.
 In January 2014, he enrolled early at Purdue.
 He attended Purdue's spring camp in April 2014 under coach Darrell Hazell.
 Blough redshirted his entire freshman season for the 2014 Boilermakers as sophomore Danny Etling was named the team's starter.